-– Why Republicans Should Lead On Environmentalism –
+– Why Republicans Should Support Environmentalism –

 Since when do conservatives oppose conservation?

-I believe what once made America great, was and still is, “long term sustainability”…….
+Because in my opinion, what once made America great, was and still is, “long term sustainability”…….

-On top of that, as statistical analysis becomes a larger and larger part of the American economy, while simultaneously Americans continue “naturally talking about the weather,” doesn’t it feel as though the planet might be trying to tell us something?
+On top of that, “as statistical analysis,” becomes a larger part of the American economy and simultaneously, Americans continue, “naturally talking about the weather,” doesn’t it feel as though the planet, just might be trying to tell us something?

 By: William Larsen